-The results of [9] provide a very convenient algebraic setting for the treatment of upper and lower probabilities and previsions, and hence they connect Walley's statistic approach with the algebraic approach by Mundici and others.
+The results of [13] provide a very convenient algebraic setting for the treatment of upper and lower probabilities and previsions, and hence they connect Walley's statistical approach with the algebraic approach by Mundici and others.
 However, we do not have yet a logic of imprecise probabilities.
 At the same time, we have an algebraic description of upper and lower probabilities and of upper and lower previsions, but the structures we need are not yet algebras in the sense of Universal Algebra.
 The point is that states, previsions, upper and lower probabilities and upper and lower previsions are not operations of the algebra, but rather external operators, mapping the algebra into the reals or into [0, 1].

-In order to overcome this difficulty, following a strategy developed in [10] for states, we will replace the external operators of upper and lower probability by internal operations of the algebra, thus getting a variety of universal algebras, whose members are called UMV-algebras, and hence an algebraizable logic corresponding to such quasivariety.
+In order to overcome this difficulty, following a strategy developed in [15] for states, we will replace the external operators of upper and lower probability by internal operations of the algebra, thus getting a variety of universal algebras, whose members are called UMV-algebras, and hence an algebraizable logic corresponding to such quasivariety.
 In this section we will see that the usual upper and lower probability operators can be conveniently represented in UMV-algebras, and hence we will obtain an algebraizable logic in which the relevant properties of upper and lower probabilities are preserved.

 Definition 3.1.
-A divisible MV-algebra with an internal upper probability, UMV-algebra for short, is a divisible MV-algebra equipped with an internal unary operation u satisfying the following conditions:
+A divisible MV-algebra with an internal upper probability, UMV-algebra for short, is a pair (\mathbf{A}, u) where \mathbf{A} a divisible MV-algebra and u is a unary operation satisfying the following conditions: